Written by Kevin Torres•

 Credit has to go to Seattle for this win; defying odds and predictions from virtually everyone, their tactics and gameplan was well thought out and executed perfectly by the players on the pitch.
 The Carlos Vela and Diego Rossi threat was kept quiet throughout the game, whilst the high line employed by the Sounders ran the Black and Gold defence ragged.

 It’ll be interesting to see how LA do next season, but for the moment we have to look forward to Sounders reaching yet another MLS Cup final.
-Beginning the Play Offs as outsiders at +1200, they rose to +350 before this match and now find themselves at +100.
+Beginning the Play Offs as outsiders at

 The MLS Cup Final is on November 10th, with Seattle Sounders facing either Atlanta United or Toronto FC.